 Why We Need To Create Brave Spaces For Girls

-Educators, administrators, school counselors, CBO staff, after-school staff, and other youth-serving professionals: you’re invited to join us January 18 for the Brave Space Groundwork workshop.
+Educators & administrators (including school counselors, CBO staff, after-school staff, and other youth-serving professionals): You’re invited to join us on February 21 for the Brave Space Groundwork workshop.
 In this interactive and engaging couple of hours, you’ll learn how to create brave spaces and center the SEL needs of all the youth you serve.

-If you’re a parent or caretaker, our upcoming Girl & Grownup workshops (for grades K–8) offer brave and fun spaces for girls to explore the power of voice together.
-The Girl & Grownup workshops will help participants learn practical communication skills to put into practice right away.
+Parents & caretakers: We have a workshop just for you!
+Girl & Grownup workshops (for grades K–8) offer brave and fun spaces for girls to explore the power of voice together.
+In these Girl & Grownup workshops, you’ll both learn practical communication skills to put into practice right away.

-Ready to get microbrave in community?
-We are ready to support you!
+Ready to get brave?
+We’re ready to support you!

 “At Girls Leadership, we’ve been building brave spaces for girls for 20 years, and we’ve seen their transformative power on sports teams…”